 We had a gymnasium filled with tables of food.
 As I recall, Debbie brought a couple of different flavors of Pie Crust Cinnamon Rolls including apple or apple butter, prune and fig, along with several pies.
 Those little pie crust desserts were awesome.
 I never forgot them.

 These Apricot Pie Crust Cinnamon Rolls are reminiscent of Debbie’s tasty desserts.
 Except for my mom, nobody ever baked better pies than Debbie.
 She used to make them all the time for parties and get-togethers we had.
 She, like my mom, could whip out a pie in nothing flat.
 She was an amazing cook and everyone in our church loved sampling all of Debbie’s homemade goodies.

-If you’re looking for a tasty finger food-type dessert, then may I recommend Apricot Pie Crust Cinnamon Rolls?
+This is also scrumptious as a finger food-type dessert.
+Apricot Pie Crust Cinnamon Rolls will have your whole family salivating for sure.
 After rolling our your pie crust they are as simple as one-two-three to make.
 Everyone to whom we serve these delicious treats just raves over them.
 There’s just something about pie crust that everyone loves.
 We loved Apricot Pie Crust Cinnamon Rolls and believe you will too if you give them a try.

 Apricot Pie Crust Cinnamon Rolls are sumptuous.

 Once your pie crust is rolled out, these tasty treats are incredibly easy to make.

 This close up shows the texture of Apricot Pie Crust Cinnamon Rolls.

 Spread pie crust with either melted or softened butter.